-ESP provides students with a full-tuition summer scholarship—and the first installment of a $3,000 stipend—so that they can take part in our summer bridge program.
+ESP provides students with a full scholarship (inclusive of any federal grant eligibility) and the first installment of a $3,000 stipend so that they can take part in our summer bridge program.
 Through this program, students will:

 Because ESP students will earn six credits through the summer bridge program, they will be able to take a lighter course load during during their freshman year.
 As a result, they will have more time to focus on their first-year classes and establish a foundation for academic success at Case Western Reserve.